Draft Radon Vapor Intrusion Screening Level Calculator Home Page

 Welcome to the "Radon Vapor Intrusion Screening Level (RVISL) Calculator Home Page for Radionuclide Contaminants at Superfund Sites".
 This website was developed with DOE's Oak Ridge National Laboratory (ORNL) under an Interagency Agreement with the U.S. Environmental Protection Agency (EPA).
-The RVISL website is now the source of radon screening levels for all EPA regions.
+The RVISL website is now the generally recommended source of radon screening levels for all EPA regions.
 The RVISL calculator output provides comparison values and risk and dose estimates for residential and commercial/industrial exposures to radon in soil gas, air, and groundwater.
-Note that for Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) remedial actions, dose assessment is generally done only to show compliance with a dose based Applicable or Relevant and Appropriate Requirement (ARAR).
+Note that for Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) remedial actions, dose assessment is generally done only to show compliance with a dose-based Applicable or Relevant and Appropriate Requirement (ARAR).
 In addition, the calculator presents the option to compare the indoor air concentration, entered by the user or derived from groundwater or soil gas activities, to state standards or Uranium Mill Tailings Radiation Control Act (UMTRCA) standards, which also may be potential ARARs.
 The unified use of the RVISLs to screen radon at Superfund sites promotes national consistency.
-The RVISL uses the same database of toxicity values, chemical parameters, and inhalation exposure equations as the Preliminary Remediation Goals (PRGs) for Radionuclide Contaminants at Superfund Sites.
+The RVISL uses the same database of toxicity values, chemical parameters, and inhalation exposure equations as the Preliminary Remediation Goals (PRGs) for Radionuclide Contaminants at Superfund Sites calculator.
 The RVISL calculator provides default parameters that can be modified to reflect site-specific risks.
 To ensure proper use of the calculator, please review the What's New, User's Guide, and Frequently Asked Questions links.
-The EPA has prepared a fact sheet (in development) for the general public that describes RVISL uses, RVISL calculator operation, and land uses available for assessment.
+The EPA has prepared a fact sheet for the general public that describes RVISL uses, RVISL calculator operation, and land uses available for assessment.
 Additionally, this fact sheet describes the RVISL content in greater detail for EPA staff.
 Below is a general description of screening levels for radon.
 If the calculator is used with non-default inputs in a decision on a Superfund site, it is recommended that the inputs be clearly identified and justified by the user.